marijana-maslac/marijana-maslac/README.md

 # Hi there, I'm Marijanaa 👋

 - :fallen_leaf: Hello autumn!!
 I'm so happy to see you here!
+- 🎓 Recently graduated in Information Technology.
 - 👯 Looking forward to evolve in this IT world, it's so exciting!
+- 🌱 Currently exploring new opportunities and discovering the next steps in my IT career.
-- 💻 Upgrading myself: Exploring options and new steps in career and future.
+- 🚀 Always learning, improving and challenging myself with new projects in IT and in life.
 - 🥅 Life motto: Be kind no matter what ❤️
 - ⚡ Fun fact: The intense fear or dislike of new technology is called technophobia.